Network diagnostics for a dedicated server

 - high network latency;

-- inaccessibility of the server from a particular external network.
+- server unavailability from a specific external network.

-You need to trace in two directions - from the dedicated server to a point outside the Selectel infrastructure and back again.To do this, you need an external server - any server with a public IP address and Internet access that is outside the Selectel infrastructure.
+A trace must be performed in two directions — from the dedicated server to a point outside the Selectel infrastructure and back.
+You will need an external server for this — any server with a public IP address and internet access that is located outside the Selectel infrastructure.

-- Perform a trace from the dedicated server to the front-end server.
+- Run a trace from the dedicated server to an external server.

-- Perform a trace from the external server to the dedicated server.
+- Run a trace from an external server to the dedicated server.

-1. Perform a trace from the dedicated server to the front-end server
+1. Run a trace from the dedicated server to an external server

 Linux